The Best Tracker Funds

 - Min Investment: £500 directly from Vanguard, £100 minimum for monthly direct debit or 1 share from other platforms

 The fund purchases stocks in a weighted format.
-For example, the largest weighted stocks are Apple, Microsoft, Amazon, Facebook and Tesla make up 16% of the whole index, so the tracker fund owns the same percentage of its holdings in those 5 giant companies.
+For example, the largest weighted stocks are Apple, Microsoft, Amazon, Facebook and Tesla make up around 18% to 20% of the whole index, so the tracker fund owns the same percentage of its holdings in those 5 giant companies.
 This continues all the way down to the smallest company which represents 0.00001% of the index.

-The beauty of this type of fund is that you benefit from diversification and company growth and you receive a dividend yield.
+This type of fund benefits from diversification and company growth and you receive a small dividend yield.
 You can take the dividend yield as a cash payment (Income Fund) or you can reinvest dividends (Accumulation Fund).
 Because dividend yields are low, I would advise buying the accumulation fund to take advantage of the power of compounding interest, unless of course, you need the income.
 The income though is relatively small since the dividend is low.

 Vanguard’s US Equity tracker fund seeks to track the indexes passively and will perform as the markets perform.

-The beauty of passive index trackers versus managed funds is that you don’t have to gamble on being able to choose one of the few managed funds that stock pick trying to outperform the indexes.
+The beauty of passive index trackers versus managed funds is that you don’t have to gamble on choosing one of the few managed funds that outperforms the indexes.
 Take Neil Woodford’s rise and fall as a lesson in managed fund avoidance.
-Instead of trying to pick winners from 29,000 unit trusts or mutual funds, pick one tracker fund that owns thousands of stocks in proven companies.
+Instead of trying to pick winners from thousands of unit trusts or mutual funds, pick one tracker fund that owns thousands of stocks in proven companies such as Apple, Microsoft, Google and Visa.

 So why not invest in a FTSE 100 index tracker?